 Safe use and cleaning

-Hexclad also claims to be different from most PTFE non-stick pans because it’s safe to use metal utensils and harsh cleaning methods, and to put your pan in the oven and dishwasher.
+Hexclad also claims to be different from most non-stick pans because it’s safe to use metal utensils and harsh cleaning methods, and to put your pan in the oven and dishwasher.

 The same goes for the dishwasher and harsh cleaning.
 Chances are that those marks are there, you just can’t see them as clearly because of the lattice.